rtitmuss/torn/README.md

 The firmware will be compatible with [VIA](https://caniusevia.com/).

-***This version of the PCB does not have the correct key spacing - do not use these files to design cases and plates!***
+***The next version of the PCB will not be comptatible, with both mechanical and electrical changes.
+This version is not supported.
+It is not recommended to use this version!***

 [PCBs](./doc/pcb.md)